 Make Certain Your Law Firm Gets The Most Visibility On Google

 The majority of consumer searches for an attorney include local intent.
 Consumers want legal counsel close by, so they search for things like: “attorney near me”, “Chicago bankruptcy law firm”, or “best divorce lawyer in NYC.”
-To be found in those searches, attorneys must claim and optimize their Google My Business (GMB) listing.
-An optimized and active GMB listing increases the chances of your firm showing up in Google’s Local Pack, Local Finder, and Google Maps, in addition to showing up in organic search engine rankings.
+To be found in those searches, attorneys must claim and optimize their Google Business Profile (GBP) listing.
+An optimized and active GBP listing increases the chances of your firm showing up in Google’s Local Pack, Local Finder, and Google Maps, in addition to showing up in organic search engine rankings.

 From there, conduct a search inside the dashboard to see if your firm is already listed.
 Start by typing in the name of your firm.